Post

 Add SDL Library

-• Add the directory of the SDL library folder in Project Properties.
+• Add the SDL library directory in Project Properties (Librarian > General or Linker > Input):

 1